 Daily sessions will typically start at 8:30am and end no later than 4:30pm.

 Note: For returning participants, we’ll be introducing several new activities at this training, especially in developing and connecting entrepreneurial thinking to future opportunities.

 Hotel and Travel Information

-Hotel: To register for hotel, click on this link: Drury Inn and Suites, Burlington (click here for directions to hotel).
-Please make your reservations by Wednesday, November 13, 2019 to receive your group rate.
+Hotel: Training will be held at the Drury Inn and Suites, Burlington (click here for directions to hotel).
+Please make your reservations by May 1, 2020 to receive your group rate.
 Reservations made after this date will be subject to prevailing rate and availability.
 Reservations can be made via online link or by calling 1-800-325-0720 and refer to your group number 2384479.
-The discounted room rate is $102 per night plus tax; you must make your own hotel reservation.
+The discounted room rate is $105 per night plus tax (an extra $10.24); you must make your own hotel reservation.
 The rate includes:

 - Free Hot Breakfast – Start every day with make-your-own Belgian waffles, scrambled eggs, sausage, fresh fruit, oatmeal, biscuits and gravy, KELSO+BROS® coffee and more.
 Free hot breakfast is served daily from 6–9:30 a.m. on weekdays and 7–10 a.m. on weekends.